MiviaLab/vf3-parallel/README.md

 # vf3-parallel (VF3P)

+*The parallel version has been integreted in the [official vf3lib repository](https://github.com/MiviaLab/vf3lib)

 This library contains a parallel version of VF3.
 The library has been completely renewed and has been designed to be extendend with pure c++ parallel structures.

 Actually the library contatins the algorithms VF3P and VF3P-LS described in the following paper: